How To Avoid Being Condescending At Work: 7 Essential Tips

 Background Overview

-In the workplace, condescension can be a significant issue.
-It can lead to a decrease in team morale, productivity, and overall job satisfaction.
+Condescension can be a significant issue in the workplace.
+It can decrease team morale, productivity, and overall job satisfaction.

-Often, people are not even aware that their behavior is being perceived as condescending.
-This lack of awareness can make it difficult to address and rectify the issue.
+Often, people are unaware that their behavior is being perceived as condescending.
+This lack of awareness can make addressing and rectifying the issue difficult.

 Features and Impact of Condescension at Work